Kingston Reservation Operations

 Roane County, Tennessee

-In June and July 2021, TVA conducted scoping on this project and requested public comments on the scope of the EIS and alternatives that should be considered.
-This input was critical to TVA in its development of the EIS and was summarized in a Scoping Report (see “Related Documents” below).
+In June and July 2021, TVA conducted public scoping and requested public comments during the development of the KIF Retirement EIS.
+Comments received during the scoping period are summarized in a Scoping Report (see “Related Documents” below).

 Related Documents